 Hominy is unique and hard to replicate the exact flavor and texture.
-Here are some ingredients that can step in to enhance the soup: sweet corn, chickpeas or chunks of polenta.
+Here are some ingredients that can enhance the soup if desired: sweet corn, chickpeas, or chunks of polenta.

 We love sharing this beautiful soup with company where everyone can create their own masterpieces.
 Fun and delicious!

 Love this recipe?
 Please let us know in the comments and leave a 5-star ⭐️⭐️⭐️⭐️⭐️ rating below the recipe card.Print

 Bursting with Mexican flavor, this Vegan Pozole with black beans and hominy is richly spiced with deep, complex flavors.

 - 1 onion, chopped small

 - 4 garlic, minced